(321) 926-3242

 For those opting for cremation, memorial services are becoming more popular.
 A service allows family and friends to come together and remember the loved one without involving the burial or cremation of the body.

-Planning a memorial service can include deciding on a location, choosing speakers or officiants, and selecting music or readings.
+Planning a memorial service can include choosing a location, selecting speakers or officiants, and choosing music or readings.
 This helps in creating a respectful and personal tribute.

 Many families choose to celebrate life in addition to a traditional service.
 This can be a more informal gathering where happy memories and stories about the departed are shared.
 These aspects can help honor the loved one’s legacy and unite their community.